14shivangi/terraform-guide/PREREQUISITE/Project-01/steps.md

 In your terminal, navigate to the directory containing your Terraform configuration files and run:

 ```
 terraform init
 ```

 This command initializes the Terraform working directory, downloading any necessary provider plugins.

-## Apply the Configuration
+## Apply the Configuration:

 Run the following command to create the AWS resources defined in your Terraform configuration: